 The Best RADIUS Solution For AWS

-Amazon Web Services (AWS) is Amazon’s solution to Cloud computing.
-In reality, the Amazon product provides many different services including servers, storage, networking, remote computing, email, mobile development, and security.
-AWS is so large and present in the computing world that it’s far outpaced its competitors.
+Amazon Web Services (AWS) is Amazon’s ubiquitous cloud platform.
+It provides many different services including servers, storage, networking, remote computing, email, mobile development, and security.
+AWS is so large and present in the computing world that it has far outpaced its competitors.
 As of February 2020, one independent analyst reports AWS has over a third of the market at 32.4%.

 Jeff Bezos is quoted comparing AWS to power utilities: “You go back in time a hundred years, if you wanted to have electricity, you had to build your own little electric power plant, and a lot of factories did this.”
 Essentially, AWS provides consumers with the ability to pay for the amount of computer infrastructure on an as-needed basis.